DanJBower/DansWinUi3SelfContainedGuide/README.md

 This guide should work in the future.
 However, there is currently a blocking issue [msbuild#7452](https://github.com/dotnet/msbuild/issues/7452) that needs to be resolved before the `dotnet` cli commands can work.

-Therefore, the project can be built into an exe, but it can't be shared as self contained
+Therefore, the project can be built into an exe, but it can't be shared as self contained.
+However, I just discovered a work around.
+See the end.

 ## About